Fully Bayes factors with a generalized g-prior: Introduction

-Two immediately apparent features of \eqref{gBF} should be noted.
-First, in contrast to other fully Bayes factors for our selection problem, $g$BF is a closed form expression which allows for interpretation and straightforward calculation under any model.
-As will be seen in later sections, this transparency reveals that $g$BF not only rewards explained variation overall, but also rewards variation explained by the larger principal components of the design matrix.
-Second, $g$BF can be applied to all models even when the number of predictors $p$ exceeds the number of observations $n$.
+Two immediately apparent features of (\ref{gBF}) should be noted.
+First, in contrast to other fully Bayes factors for our selection problem, $\gbf$ is a~closed form expression which allows for interpretation and straightforward calculation under\vadjust{\goodbreak} any model.
+As will be seen in later sections, this transparency reveals that $\gbf$ not only rewards explained variation overall, but also rewards variation explained by the larger principal components of the design matrix.
+Second, $\gbf$ can be applied to all models even when the number of predictors $p$ exceeds the number of observations $n$.
 This includes $p > n$ which is of increasing interest.
-This is not the case for \eqref{g-prior} which requires $p \le n-1$ so that $\bm{X}'_\gamma \bm{X}_\gamma$ will be invertible for all $q_\gamma$, (recall that $\bm{X}_\gamma$ has dimension at most $n-1$ because its columns have been centered).
+This is not the case for (\ref{g-prior}) which requires $p \le n-1$ so that $\bbm{X}'_\gamma\bbm{X}_\gamma$ will be invertible for all~$q_\gamma$, (recall that $\bbm{X}_\gamma$ has dimension at most $n-1$ because its columns have been centered).
 Note also that when $p > n-1$, penalized sum-of-squares criteria such as AIC, BIC and RIC will be unavailable for all submodels.

 The organization of this paper is as follows.
-In Section \ref{sec:priors}, we will give priors including a special variant of $g$-prior.
-In Section \ref{sec:marginal+BF}, we derive the Bayes factor above.
-In Section \ref{sec:hyper}, we discuss the choice of hyper-parameters which appears in the variant of $g$-priors.
-In Section \ref{sec:after}, the estimation after selection is discussed.
-In Section \ref{sec:consistency}, we show that $g\mbox{BF}$ has consistency for model selection as $n \to \infty$.
-In Section \ref{sec:sim}, we give some numerical results.
+In Section \ref{secpriors} we propose prior forms including a generalized $g$-prior with a beta-prime prior for $g$.
+In Section \ref{secmarginal+BF} we derive general Bayes factor expressions, and propose default hyperparameter settings which yield $\gbf$ above.
+In Section \ref{sechyper} we discuss appealing consequences of our default specifications.
+In Section \ref{secafter} we describe conditional shrinkage estimation with the generalized $g$-prior.
+In Section \ref{secconsistency} we show that $\gbf$ is consistent for model selection as $n \to\infty$.
+In Section \ref{secsim} we provide a simulation evaluation of $\gbf$ performance.

-\section{A Fully Bayes Prior Formulation}
+\section{A fully Bayes prior formulation}

-We now proceed to describe the prior components that form $p(\alpha,\bm{\beta}_\gamma, \sigma^2)$ in \eqref{priorform}.
-Throughout this section and the next, we will omit the subscript $\gamma$ for notational simplicity when there is no ambiguity.
+We now proceed to describe the prior components that form $p(\alpha,\bbmm{\beta}_\gamma, \sigma^2)$ in (\ref{priorform}).
+Throughout the remainder of the paper, we will omit the subscript $\gamma$ for notational simplicity when there is no ambiguity.
+However, it is important to remember throughout that our formulations are to be applied to all of the $2^p$ possible submodels in (\ref{submodel-gamma}).